 - ⅓ cup salted butter softened

-- Line a baking tray with parchment paper and preheat your oven to 350 F (approximately 180 degrees C.)
+- Line a baking tray with parchment paper and preheat your oven to 350 F (approximately 180 degrees C).
+Allow the butter to soften for at least 30 minutes on your kitchen counter before and line a baking tray or cookie sheet with parchment paper.

 - Almond flour burns very quickly.
 I would advise you to keep an eye on the cookies after the 5-minute mark.
 Use the light in your oven to check whether they have attained a nice golden colour.